develhope/Web_Dev-e-SEO_Specialist/README.md

   - [ ] Web Accessibility Internet - Accessible Rules Internet Applications
   - [ ] Web Accessibility Initiative - Accessible Rich Internet Applications

-- What a developer can do for a visually impaired person?
-  - [ ] Add a title to the website
-  - [ ] Add a description to the website
-  - [ ] Add a keywords to the website
-  - [ ] Add a alt attribute to the images

-- What a developer can do for a hearing impaired person?
-  - [ ] Add a title to the website
-  - [ ] Add a description to the website
-  - [ ] Add a keywords to the website
-  - [ ] Add a audio description to the videos

-- What a developer can do for a motor impaired person?
-  - [ ] Add a title to the website
-  - [ ] Add a description to the website
-  - [ ] Add a keywords to the website
-  - [ ] Add a keyboard navigation to the website

-- What a developer can do for a color blind person?
+- Why contrast color ratio is important?
-  - [ ] Add a title to the website
+  - [ ] It's important for people with color blindness
-  - [ ] Add a description to the website
+  - [ ] It's important for people with motor impairments
-  - [ ] Add a keywords to the website
+  - [ ] It's important for people with cognitive impairments
-  - [ ] Add a color contrast to the website
+  - [ ] It's important for people with visual impairments

-- What a developer can do for a low vision person?
+- What is a screen reader?
-  - [ ] Add a title to the website
+  - [ ] It's a software to read the screen
-  - [ ] Add a description to the website
+  - [ ] It's a software to read the keyboard
-  - [ ] Add a keywords to the website
+  - [ ] It's a software to read the mouse
-  - [ ] Add a font size to the website
+  - [ ] It's a mode to read the screen